-CEW, in partnership with Roberta Sykes Indigenous Education Foundation is offering three scholarships to leading international business schools for women managers of Aboriginal and/or Torres Strait Islander heritage.
+CEW, in partnership with Roberta Sykes Indigenous Education Foundation is offering 3 scholarships to leading international business schools for women managers of Aboriginal and/or Torres Strait Islander heritage.

-Each scholarship winner gets to choose one of these programs to study:
+Each scholarship winner can choose 1 of these programs to study:

 1. Harvard Kennedy School, Leadership for the 21st Century: Chaos, Conflict and Courage